cowboy/ModularSynthPanelGenerator/README.md

 **Option 1:** You just want to use the add-in

-1. Download the `.zip` file from the [latest release][latest-release] page.
+1. Download the `EurorackPanelGenerator-vX.Y.Z.zip` file from the [latest release][latest-release] page.
+Note that the `X.Y.Z` part will change based on the release version.
 2. Unzip it.
-You can unzip anywhere.
+You can unzip anywhere, but the [Installing, Linking, and Removing Scripts and Add-Ins][addins-installing] documentation page has suggestions.

 **Option 2:** You plan on contributing

-1. Fork this repo
+1. Fork this repo.
 2. Clone your fork.
-You can clone anywhere.
+You can clone anywhere, but the [Installing, Linking, and Removing Scripts and Add-Ins][addins-installing] documentation page has suggestions.

 #### Step 2: Install into Fusion

 1. In Fusion open the `Scripts and Add-Ins` dialog by pressing `Shift + S` or going to `Utilities -> Add-Ins -> Scripts and Add-Ins` in the top menu of the Design workspace.
 2. Click the `+` (plus) icon at the top of the `Scripts and Add-Ins` dialog and select `Script or add-in from device`.
 3. Choose the folder created after unzipping / cloning.
-It will be named something like `EurorackPanelGenerator` and will contain `lib` and `commands` folders, as well as files like `EurorackPanelGenerator.py` (you may not be able to see some of the folder contents in the `+` file dialog).
+It will be named something like `EurorackPanelGenerator` or `EurorackPanelGenerator-vX.Y.Z` and will contain `lib`, `commands` and `resources` folders, as well as files like `EurorackPanelGenerator.manifest` and `EurorackPanelGenerator.py` (you may not be able to see some of the folder contents in the `+` file dialog).
-4. Verify that you see the `EurorackPanelGenerator` add-in in the list.
+4. Verify that you see the `EurorackPanelGenerator` add-in in the `Scripts and Add-Ins` dialog list.
 5. Enable the `Run` option for the `EurorackPanelGenerator` add-in.

 When done correctly, the Design workspace `Solid -> Create` menu should have a `Eurorack Panel Generator` option.